OxfordDemSci/gwasdiversitymonitor/README.md

 This server is operating system independent (through the ``os`` module) and should work on Windows, Linux and OS X all the same.
 To run: clone this directory, ``cd`` into the directory, and serve the project by simply calling the gwasdiversitymonitor.py file. "python gwasdiversitymonitor.py".
 This will serve the project to port 5000 on your localhost.

-I would recommend installing the project locally inside of a virtual environment, to ensure you easily capture all of the dependencies of the project without affecting your global python install.

 To do this run "python -m venv virtualenv" from the root of the project.
 This will create a directory called "virtualenv".
 Navigate into virtualenv/bin and run "pip install -r requirements.txt" to install the requirements of the project inside your new virtual environment.
 Then run the project from the root of the project (above the virtualsnv/) with "./virtualenv/bin/python gwasdiversitymonitor.py".

 ### Structure